kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 #### Gateway parents and sectionName

 If a `sectionName` in a Route's `parentRef` is not set then the Route MUST attach to only the listeners in the referenced parent.
-As an example given a `Gateway` and it's child `ListenerSets` a route attaching to the `Gateway` with an empty `sectionName` shall only attach to the listeners in the `Gateways` immediate `spec.listeners` list.
+As an example given a `Gateway` and its child `ListenerSets` a route attaching to the `Gateway` with an empty `sectionName` shall only attach to the listeners in the `Gateways` immediate `spec.listeners` list.

 In other words, the Route MUST attach just to the Gateway listeners specified on `.spec.listeners` and MUST NOT not attach to any listeners in the child `ListenerSets` of the `Gateway`.